Skip to main content

 Lift Passes

-The most popular lift pass, and the one we’d recommend to almost everyone on a one week holiday, is the 6 day Via Lattea pass.
+To explore the whole Via Lattea & Sestriere piste map, the most popular Sestriere lift pass (and the one we’d recommend to almost everyone on a one week holiday) is the 6 day Via Lattea pass.
 With the Via Lattea pass, you get unlimited to all the Italian areas:

 • Sestriere